paulvandreves/myWebsites/README.md

 # myWebsites
-This is a collection of all the websites I have created.
+This is a collection contains some of the websites I created for my html class at North Western Michigian College.